 4 Tips to Teach EFL Writing More Effectively

-Teaching EFL students how to write English sentences, paragraphs and long text is a difficult, time consuming job.
-If you are an English teacher, you know that.
+Teaching EFL students how to write English sentences, paragraphs and long text is a difficult job.
+Here are four classroom tips for intermediate+ students.

 Writing fluency is the ability to produce lots of output.
 Many EFL students have poor writing habits which prevent them from learning to write faster and improving their skill level.

 These habits include too much erasing during the drafting stage and an inability to formulate the first sentence (i.e. the dreaded blank page syndrome).

 One cure is a weekly timed freewriting activity.
 This fluency task takes only about 10 minutes, but over a 16-week term it produces observable improvement in student performance.